pranigopu/pranigopu.github.io/docs/philosophy/epistemology/rationality-in-practice.md

 ### Additional points
 #### Dismissing arbitrary doubts and arbitrary hypotheticals
-By principles 4 and 5, arbitrary doubts and arbitrary hypotheticals are based primarily in ignorance and cannot be accounted for.
+By the principles knowledge-orientation and unaccountability, arbitrary doubts and arbitrary hypotheticals are based primarily in ignorance and cannot be accounted for.
 Arbitrary doubts and arbitrary hypotheticals are particularly pernicious since they can proliferate indefinitely, waste one's finite time, energy and resources and thereby lead to indecision and/or irrational judgement.
-Furthermore, by principle 2, dismiss as arbitrary only what you have reason to think may be essential; primarily seek the essentials and dismiss the arbitrary only as a part of the process.
+Furthermore, by the principle of essentialisation, dismiss as arbitrary only what you have reason to think may be essential; primarily seek the essentials and dismiss the arbitrary only as a part of the process.
 In other words, do not even get into arbitrary doubts and arbitrary hypotheticals unless there is reason to think that they may be relevant.

 #### Dismissing insignficant factors and risks
-By principles 5, insigificant factors and risks cannot be accounted for, especially with respect to one's knowledge of the essentials and one's hierarchy of values.
-Furthermore, by principle 2, since seeking the essentials is primary, by the finiteness of focus, much of the less important is excluded by default and must not be included lest what is known to be important and essential are taken out of focus.
+By the principles of unaccountability, insigificant factors and risks cannot be practically accounted for, especially with respect to one's knowledge of the essentials and one's hierarchy of values.
+Furthermore, by the principle of essentialisation, since seeking the essentials is primary, by the finiteness of focus, much of the less important is excluded by default and must not be included lest what is known to be important and essential are taken out of focus.

 #### Contextual clarity when considering possibilities
 A claim of possibility, like all knowledge claims, is contextual, i.e. based on a certain set of necessary and/or sufficient conditions.
 For example, if I say, "It is possible for a man to kill a tiger," what I am really saying is, "A man can kill a tiger under certain necessary and/or sufficient conditions, e.g. if the man is able-bodied enough and/or if the man is armed and ready and/or if the tiger is weak enough, etc." It is invalid for me to go up to a crippled old man and tell him that he can kill a rampaging tiger because it is "possible for a man to kill a tiger."
 As another example, if I say, "It is possible for me to get infected by contact with outdoor surfaces," implicit in my statement are conditions (e.g. infected people coming into contact with the surface, the infection being transmissible through the skin, etc.), of which only the conditions I can actually account for are relevant to consider.